 GLE30 Program Emphasis

-The year three GLE places on emphasis on evaluating, planning and choosing programs that will support possible pathways beyond secondary school.
-Self-advocacy continues to be developed with a focus on greater independence and developing SMART (Specific, Measurable, Attainable, Results based, Timely) goals for their future.
-The future paths explored relate to workplace, apprenticeships, college and or university placements.
+The year three GLE places emphasis on evaluating, planning, and choosing programs that will support possible pathways beyond secondary school.
+Self-advocacy continues to be developed with a focus on greater independence and developing SMART (Specific, Measurable, Attainable, Results-based, Timely) goals for their future.
+The future paths explored relate to the workplace, apprenticeships, college, and or university placements.

 GLE40 Program Emphasis

 The year four GLE places an emphasis on applying to and choosing a post-secondary program.
 Students will explore future careers and learn how to write an effective resume along with developing an understanding of financial aid, bursaries, and scholarships.
 Students are provided the opportunity to directly connect with staff from Accessibility Centers from various Universities and Colleges in order to have a better understanding of accessing and utilizing accommodations post-secondary.
 Click here at www.transitionresourceguide.ca to get accessibility information for the Universities and Colleges in Ontario.